 Battery power is a critical component in the overall performance of a boat for any activity on the water.
 From cranking up your outboard to operating integrated digital technologies and marine electronics, not much happens without a reliable source of electrical power.

-The simplest way to make sure you have the proper batteries installed in your boat is to consult an experienced marine battery dealer.
+The simplest way to make sure you have the proper batteries installed in your boat is to consult a Mercury Marine authorized dealer.
 Understanding the basics before you do will better prepare you to communicate your wants and needs.

 This quick rundown of the fundamentals should get you started.
 It was assembled with help from marine battery expert Menno Ligterink, OEM sales manager at Power Products®, which manufactures Mastervolt® batteries and electrical accessories.